DamianMarkowski/ios-security/README.md

 ## Welcome to iOS Security repository 👋

 The main goal of this repo is to help people learn how to make their iOS apps more secure.
 Security is not a topic that all iOS developers touch on a daily basis.
-To some of us it seems quite hard to start learning about it so I thought it would be great to create a collaborative space with all the useful links to the articles, videos, podcasts, books and other useful resources 🙃
+To some of us it seems quite hard to start learning about it so I thought it would be great to create a collaborative space with all the useful links to the articles, videos, books and other useful resources 🙃

 Please feel free to submit your Pull Requests, suggest new links that you find useful and helpful.

 ## 📝 Articles

+### from Apple

+- iOS and iPadOS app security overview - https://support.apple.com/en-gb/guide/security/secf49cad4db/1/web/1

+### other sources

+- How To Secure iOS User Data: The Keychain and Biometrics — Face ID or Touch ID - https://www.raywenderlich.com/236-how-to-secure-ios-user-data-the-keychain-and-biometrics-face-id-or-touch-id
+- iOS App Security Tips and Tricks - https://medium.com/@ankurvekariya/ios-app-security-tips-and-tricks-42cdf9301181

 ## 📹 Videos